suborbital/docs/website/docs/compute/compute.md

 ![Suborbital logo](/img/suborbital-logo-wide.svg)

-Suborbital Compute is a platform that allows your users to write and deploy functions for your app, so they can develop custom integrations and workflows.
+Suborbital Compute is a platform that allows your users to write and deploy functions and workflows that integrate into your app.
 Our WebAssembly-based compute core lets you run user code within your infrastructure while being sure you're protected from malicious code.

 Compute is now in public beta!
 We are excited for you to [give it a try](/get-started) and send us your feedback.